yusi1/yaslamblog/_posts/2022-02-22-funtoo-install-notes.md

 Documenting the steps I took to install Funtoo Linux.

-# First notes
+# Initial Steps

 -   Created single partition in `/dev/sda1` inside the vm (will be mounted at `/`)
 -   Mounted partition at `/mnt` outside of the vm, by mounted the vm HDD onto the host `/mnt` directory

-# Second notes
+# Unpacking the stage3 archive

 -   Unpacked gnome stage3 archive with
     `tar --numeric-owner --xattrs --xattrs-include='*' -xpf <stage3>.tar.xz`
     and them extra options to preserve what the root fs needs.

-## IMPORTANT procedures before chrooting
+## Procedures before chrooting

 -   FIRST MAKE SURE THAT YOU ARE IN THE MOUNT DIRECTORY (i.e funtoo root, `/mnt`)
 -   Mounted `/proc` from host to funtoo root with: